 They sell both small, individual Amazon pallets and oversized bulk pallets.

-888 Lots requires a valid resale certificate for customers based in the US.
+888 Lots require a valid resale certificate for customers based in the US.
 For non-US customers, valid business registration is required.

 Shipping costs are $12.00 per box for lots.
 Pallet shipping costs vary depending on size and weight.